altai-ui/qui-max/vuepress-docs/docs/components/QInput.md

 # QInput ⌨️

-The `QInput` component is a component that is used to get user input in a text field.
+The `QInput` is a component that is used to get user input in a text field.

 ## Examples